INTENSIVE COURSE ON MEDICAL LAW

 11.00-13.00 Transplantations

-Luís Archer (President of the Portuguese Ethics Committee
+Professor Luís Archer (President of the Portuguese Ethics Committee for Life Sciences);

 19.00 Farewell Party - Dinner (Ordem dos Médicos-Coimbra).